mtrevisan/Boxon/README.md

 - `minProtocol`: minimum protocol for which this configuration message is valid, optional.
 - `maxProtocol`: maximum protocol for which this configuration message is valid, optional.
 - `pattern`: regex pattern this field must obey, optional.
 - `composition`: the [FreeMarker](https://freemarker.apache.org/) pattern used to compose the field.
-The short description of each sub-field is used as identifier.
+The short description of each subfield is used as identifier.
 - `charset`: charset of the field (if string value), optional.
 - `terminator`: the string that terminates the skip (defaults to empty string), optional.